hknd23/DeepLearningCausal/README.md

 #### Deep Neural Networks for Meta-Learners Using reticulate, tensorflow and keras3

-The function `metalearner_deepelearning ()` in our package is employed for deep neural network estimation of the CATEs from the four meta-learner models using reticulate, tensorflow and keras3.
+The function `metalearner_deeplearning ()` in our package is employed for deep neural network estimation of the CATEs from the four meta-learner models using reticulate, tensorflow and keras3.
 The code, customization of the deep neural network architecture, and results from the S-learner model using the said function is presented in the paper.
 The code and arguments for the X-learner model by using the `metalearner_deeplearning ()` function is presented below while the results from the X-learner model in this case is reported in the paper.

 ``` r